-In the episode that was the basis for the Law & Order: UK episode cited above, except that here, the perp was much younger (14) and the victim survived with only an injured arm.
+A similar premise was used for a the Law & Order: UK episode.
+There, the perp was much younger (14) and the victim survived with only an injured arm.

 Merlin: King Odin tries to kill Arthur (twice!) because Arthur bested his son in a Duel to the Death.
 As Arthur tells it, the young, inexperienced prince challenged Arthur and Arthur could not refuse due to the knights' code.
 Arthur even (unsuccessfully, obviously) tried to convince the boy to withdraw his challenge.

 "No Quarter" has Private Richards beat up Danny Matheson over the death of his best friend Templeton back in "Pilot".
 It's true that Danny pulled a crossbow on Templeton, but Templeton shot first.
 It's true that Danny shot Templeton with his crossbow, but one of the villagers named Caleb shot and killed Templeton.
 Clearly, Richards is after people who are indirectly responsible for the death.